-GDPR set a gold standard for data privacy regulations, especially with the requirement to collect explicit consent from users prior to processing their personal data.
+GDPR is the gold standard for data privacy regulations, especially with the requirement to collect explicit consent from users prior to processing their personal data.
+The law has served as an inspiration for other legislation such as Brazil’s LGPD, California’s CPRA, Canada’s CPPA, and Germany’s TTDSG.

 Learn more about Piwik PRO Consent Manager.

-CMP tools give users detailed information on how their online behavior may be tracked, the purposes for which that information is collected, and the specific entities that will use it.
-Users can choose if they want to grant, refuse, or revoke consent to having their data collected for any specified purposes.
+With a consent management platform, you can display consent banners and pop-ups to users.
+Cookie consent pop-ups give users detailed information on how their online behavior may be tracked, the purposes for which that information is collected, and the specific entities that will use it.
+Users can choose whether to grant, refuse, or revoke consent to collect their data for any specified purpose.

 A CMP also helps you fire tags based on users’ consent decisions and prevent them from running before you obtain legal consent.